Prevention for Carpal Tunnel Syndrome

 Where has RSI come from?

 Generations of typists have used the same design of keyboard all over the world for over 100 years - and before the computer was invented, RSI was virtually unknown amongst secretaries and other keyboard users.
-It only became an issue among secretaries with the advent of word processors, and flowed into the general working population as computers became an essential piece of equipment for almost everyone.
+It only became an issue with the advent of word processors.
+And strange though it may sound, it was the ability to rest your wrists that caused the problem.

 On manual typewriters, there was nowhere to rest your hands on the machine.
 Electric and electronic typewriters had super-sensitive keys, so you didn't dare rest your fingers on them - the process of erasing a mistake was too laborious!
 If a typist needed to stop and think, she would drop her hands into her lap or rest them on the desk, safely away from the keyboard.